 Porsche produced the Turbo S in a limited number - was it limited by the management at who recognised the '68 Turbo as a threat to the performance figures of the flagship 911?
 Or was it the weakness of the camshafts in the head coupled to the high boost of the turbo which halted this model in its infancy - Debate..?
 Here was the ultimate 968, a well balanced Porsche, with an abundance of power to challenge the big guns from other manufacturers.

 Most 968s are not covering a great annual mileage these days and the service interval for the engine belts can be misinterpreted by owners.
 Braunton suggest belt replacement every four years regardless of mileage.
 Dave mentions: "We have taken cambelts and balance belts from cars which have covered maybe only 5000 miles over 5 years, to find the belts show minor splits in the rubber."

-The belts are also at risk when a vehicle is infrequently used - the belts being wrapped around the rollers & water pump for months at a time - the belt seems to mould itself to the shape of the rollers.
+The belts are also at risk when a vehicle is infrequently used - the belts being wrapped around the rollers & water pump for months at a time - the belt seems to mold itself to the shape of the rollers.
 Changing the belts every four years is key to preserving the engine - it is an interference engine - i.e. the valves will interfere with the top of the pistons if the engine timing is lost due to belt failure.